 |Trimbakeshwar Shiva Temple||Nashik|

 Among the popular pilgrimage sites of Maharashtra, Shirdi is considered to be an important pilgrimage place in India as sage Sai Baba lived here till his death.
 It is a small village in Kopargaon Taluk, in Ahmednagar, Maharashtra and it is located about 285 km from Mumbai.
-After Baba’s death, his fame has spread across the world.
+After Baba’s death, his fame spread across the world.
 Sai baba believed and respected all religions equally.
-Samadhi Temple was started during the lifetime of Sai Baba, with a motive of having a temple of Sri Krishna.
+Samadhi Temple was started during the lifetime of Sai Baba, with the motive of having a temple of Sri Krishna.
 But afterwards, Baba himself decided to live there.
 So, after Baba attained Nirvana (eternal peace), his mortal remains were buried at that place.

 The articles and belongings, which were used by Baba, are exhibited in a room here.
 Last month, I got a chance to visit this beautiful holy place.
 It was a Saturday that I found myself in Shirdi and standing in that long queue to get a sight of the popular ‘Shirdi wale sai baba’.
 The view of Sai baba’s idol was breathtaking.
 The facial carve of baba’s idol is almost realistic and it would stun you for a moment.
 The Samadhi is placed in a big hall.
 One can touch and bow to Samadhi and offer prayers.

 |Avoid visiting Shirdi on Thursdays owing to a large splurge of devotees.|

 There is a ‘Prasadalaya’ which is run by the administrative body of the Shirdi temple.
 It provides food to all the devotees.
 Sanctified food packets (called ‘Prasad’) are given in food packets to the devotees throughout the day.